memo33/submenus-dll/README.md

 ## Installation

 - Copy the DLL into the top-level directory of either Plugins folder.
-- Copy the supplemental `.dat` files into your Plugins folder.
+- Copy the file `parks-submenus.dat` into your Plugins folder.

 ## Troubleshooting

 The plugin should write a `.log` file in the folder containing the plugin.
 The log contains status information for the most recent run of the plugin.

+If the parks submenus appear empty in the game, there is a conflicting mod in your Plugins that overwrites properties of the Maxis parks.
+Check if a submenu-compatible version of that mod is available or move the `parks-submenus.dat` to a folder loading later.
+In any case, the DLL can still be used as a dependency for other plugins.

 ------------------------------------------------------------
 # Information for modders